BrianLusina/PythonSnips/algorithms/search/binary_search/magnetic_force_between_two_balls/README.md

 ## Hints

 - If you can place balls such that the answer is x then you can do it for y where y < x.
-- Similarly if you cannot place balls such that the answer is x then you can do it for y where y > x.
+- Similarly if you cannot place balls such that the answer is x then you cannot do it for y where y > x.
 - Binary search on the answer and greedily see if it is possible.